Wondering how to do Christmas on a budget?

-In a recent survey, 54% are want to do Christmas on a budget.
-So the first thing to realise is that LOTS of us are looking to cut the cost of Christmas.
+In a recent survey, 54% of us want to do Christmas on a budget.
+So the first thing to realise is that LOTS of us are looking for budgeting tips for Christmas.

-With this in mind, I think the first step in creating a budget for Christmas is to understand your total available budget.
-I use a simple Excel spreadsheet to map out all my fixed, non-festive expenses.
-This covers things like mortgage, utilities, insurance, car expenses, and regular bills for food, TV, phone and Internet etc.
+With this in mind, I think the first step in creating a Christmas budget is to understand your total available budget.
+Through the year, I use a simple Excel spreadsheet to map out all my fixed, non-festive expenses.
+It covers things like mortgage, utilities, insurance, car expenses, and regular bills for food, TV, phone and Internet etc.

-Knowing I was on a budget, I then looked at how many of these expenses I might be able to reduce.
-So start by looking at direct debits, and identify any you’ve set up but no longer need.
+In the run up to Christmas, I looked at my monthly budget to see if there was anything I could reduce.
+I started by looking at all my direct debits, and identifying a couple I no longer needed.
+I was paying £4.99 a month on two mobile Apps that I don’t use any more.
 Removing Flea from our monthly gym membership (she never goes) saves us £70 a month, while shopping around for home insurance saved another £300 a year.

 Every year, I look at ways to raise extra funds to put into my Christmas budget.
 There are a few ways I’ve tried:

-- My first step is to declutter and put aside things I might be able to sell.
+- In November do a good declutter and put aside things you might be able to sell.
 I’ve gone through both of our wardrobes, clearing out unwanted clothes or things that Flea has grown out of.
 Fellow Mums of teens will not be surprised to learn this pile also includes plenty of barely worn, expensive items that Flea has decided are TOO UNCOOL to consider wearing.
 I list clothes on Depop or eBay, and typically can sell on branded gear for a reasonable amount.
 I sometimes put things aside and try to sell at the right time – you’ll make more selling winter coats in October than swimsuits – save those for May!

-- Download apps like Music Magpie and Ziffit and you can scan books, CDs and video games.
-Each site will offer you a price for used books etc, and honestly check the price for each item on BOTH apps.
+- Second, download apps like Music Magpie and Ziffit.
+You can scan books, CDs and video games using your mobile phone.
+Each site will offer you a price for used books etc. My top tip is to check the price for each item you scan on BOTH apps, because the price won’t always be the same.
 As you go, sort your items into two piles, based on who offers you the best price.
 I raised £100 by selling two boxes of CDs, books and DVDs this year.